INDICATION AND LIMITATION OF USE

 • The most commonly reported adverse reactions (≥ 20%) with Vectibix® + FOLFOX were diarrhea, stomatitis, mucosal inflammation, asthenia, paronychia, anorexia, hypomagnesemia, hypokalemia, rash, acneiform dermatitis, pruritus, and dry skin.
 The most common serious adverse reactions (≥ 2% difference between treatment arms) were diarrhea and dehydration.

-Please see Vectibix® full Prescribing Information, including Boxed WARNINGBoxed WARNING.
+Please see Vectibix® full Prescribing Information, including Boxed WARNING.

 Vectibix® is indicated for the treatment of patients with wild‑type RAS (defined as wild‑type in both KRAS and NRAS as determined by an FDA‑approved test for this use) metastatic colorectal cancer (mCRC):